 Assessment criteria - A basis for deciding how marks are awarded for an assessment or subject.

-Assessment level - The Department of Immigration and Citizenship (DIAC)'s classification assigned to each student visa application, determined by the student's passport and the education sector in which the student will study.
-Assessment levels range from 1 through to 5, with 1 being deemed the lowest immigration risk and 5 being the highest risk.
+Assessment level - The Department of Home Affairs' classification assigned to each student visa application, determined by the student's passport and the education sector in which the student will study.
+Assessment levels are categorised as a low to high immigration risk.

 ATAR (Australia Tertiary Admission Rank) - Based on a maximum score of 99.95, an ATAR score indicates how a student has performed in Year 12 based on their VCE subject scores.
 It is used to help universities and TAFE institutes select their students.